 Welcome to Nakusp!
 The village is a vibrant, safe and friendly lakeshore community nestled on the shores of Upper Arrow Lake in the West Kootenay

-Get Lost – Find Yourself
+Get Lost, Find Yourself – 2024

 “Get Lost…Find Yourself” Adventure and Dualsport Motorcycle camping weekend.
-Critter Moto is excited to announce the first annual “Get Lost…Find Yourself” Adventure & Dualsport Motorcycle campout, taking
+Welcome to the Second Annual “Get Lost…Find Yourself” Adventure & Dualsport Motorcycle campout, taking place September 5-8,

 Tell me about that chair you have there….Does it hold up or am I better off to buy a helinox or something else a little more high end?